-- (i) Madam Janet Lim Fong Li, upon re-election as a Director of the Company, will remain as the Executive Director, Chief Executive Officer and a member of the Nominating Committee of the Company.
-Madam Janet Lim Fong Li is also a controlling shareholder of the Company.
-Please refer to page 123 to page 127 of the Annual Report for the detailed information required pursuant to Rule 720(5) of the Catalist Rules. - (ii) Mr. Stephen Poh Yong Meng, upon re-election as a Director of the Company, will remain as an Independent Director and a member of the Audit Committee, Nominating Committee and Remuneration Committee, and the Board considers him independent for the purposes of Rule 704(7) of the Catalist Rules.
-Please refer to page 123 to page 127 of the Annual Report for the detailed information required pursuant to Rule 720(5) of the Catalist Rules. - (iii) The Ordinary Resolution 7, if passed, will authorise the Directors of the Company from the date of this Annual General Meeting until the date of the next Annual General Meeting of the Company, or the date by which the next Annual General Meeting of the Company is required by law to be held or such authority is varied or revoked by the Company in a general meeting, whichever is the earlier, to issue shares, make or grant instruments convertible into shares and to issue shares pursuant to such instruments, up to a number not exceeding, in total, one hundred per centum (100%) of the issued shares (excluding treasury shares and subsidiary holdings) in the capital of the Company, of which up to fifty per centum (50%) may be issued other than on a prorata basis to existing shareholders of the Company.
+- (i) Mr. Chia Seng Hee, upon re-election as an Independent Non-Executive Director of the Company, will remain as the the Lead Independent Director, Chairman of each of the Audit Committee and Remuneration Committee and a member of the Nominating Committee.
+The Board considers him independent for the purposes of Rule 704(7) of the Catalist Rules of the SGX-ST. Please refer to table A of the Corporate Governance Report on page page 125 to page 129 of the Annual Report for the detailed information required pursuant to Rule 720(5) of the Catalist Rules of the SGX-ST. - (ii) The Ordinary Resolution 4, if passed, will facilitate the payment of Directors' fees during the financial year ending 30 June 2025 in which the fees are incurred which is payable quarterly in arrears. - (iii) The Ordinary Resolution 6, if passed, will authorise the Directors of the Company from the date of this AGM until the date of the next AGM of the Company, or the date by which the next AGM is required by law to be held or such authority is varied or revoked by the Company in a general meeting, whichever is the earlier, to issue shares, make or grant instruments convertible into shares and to issue shares pursuant to such instruments, up to a number not exceeding, in total, one hundred per centum (100%) of the issued shares (excluding treasury shares and subsidiary holdings) in the capital of the Company, of which up to fifty per centum (50%) may be issued other than on a pro-rata basis to existing shareholders of the Company.